Chan Ho Park, first Korean in MLB, throws ceremonial first pitch in Dodgers-Padres opener

 Park, who began his Major League Baseball career in 1994 with Los Angeles as the first South Korean-born player in the big leagues, waved to cheering crowds packing Seoul's Gocheok Sky Dome.
 Wearing a jersey for the Padres, where he works as an adviser, Park went into his wind-up and threw the ball to San Diego's current South Korean shortstop Ha-Seong Kim.

-Before the game, Park expressed pride about how his achievements and those of his former Japanese teammate, Hideo Nomo.

-Nomo joined the Dodgers in 1995, inspired younger generations of Asian players to try and reach the majors.
+Before the game, Park expressed pride about how his achievements and those of his former Japanese teammate, Hideo Nomo, inspired younger generations of Asian players to try and reach the majors.
+Nomo joined the Dodgers in 1995.

 “When I look at all these Asian players today, I feel that the tree planted by Hideo Nomo has grown strong and the tree planted by Chan Ho Park has grown strong, and that the fruits of those trees are now leading the majors and inspiring new hope,” Park said.